Other ways of treating cancer pain

 You have this minor operation either under a general anaesthetic or when you are drowsy after taking a sedative.
 Using X-rays to guide the way, the doctor puts a needle into the skin and injects the cement into the bone.

 You are most likely to have percutaneous cementoplasty to help control symptoms of secondary bone cancer.
 You are less likely to have this treatment for a cancer that started in the bone (primary bone cancer).
-The National Institute for Health and Clinical Excellence (NICE) has issued guidance on percutaneous cementoplasty.
+The National Institute for Health and Care Excellence (NICE) has issued guidance on percutaneous cementoplasty.
 NICE says that it can be used as part of NHS treatment but only if other ways of treating your pain have not worked.

 These are forms of cementoplasty.
 In vertebroplasty, bone cement is injected into damaged bones in the spine (vertebrae).
 The treatment eases pain and helps to support the spine.
+Some studies have shown that vertebroplasty can relieve pain in around 8 out of 10 people (80%) with myeloma or other types of cancer that have spread (metastatic cancers).

 Balloon kyphoplasty is similar to vertebroplasty and treats fractures of the spine.
 For kyphoplasty, little balloons are put into the spine.
 They are slowly inflated so that the spine goes back to as near its normal height as possible.
 Then special cement is injected into the space created by the balloon to strengthen the bone.
 Trials have shown that this technique can help to relieve pain and restore some height.

 There is not yet enough evidence to show for sure that acupuncture can relieve cancer pain.
 But some research studies have shown that acupuncture can reduce muscle pain or bone pain for some people.
 It makes the body release pain relieving chemicals.
-It can work very well when cancer pain is causing muscle spasms that make the pain worse.
+It seems to work very well when cancer pain is causing muscle spasms that make the pain worse.
 We have a page about acupuncture in our complementary therapy section.

 There are many ways that you and your family can help to control your pain.
 You may have noticed that your pain seems worse if you are anxious or worried.
 It often seems worse at night if you cannot sleep and there is nothing else to distract you.